This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 3) Indianapolis Motor Speedway

-And now we come to the most famous attraction in all of Indiana, the Indianapolis Motor Speedway.
+And now we come to the most famous attraction you’ll see in all your 24 hours in Indianapolis, the Indianapolis Motor Speedway.
 It is the home of the Indy 500, one of the most prestigious automobile races in the world.
-This was the only time on the tour when we got to get out of the trolley, walk around, and take some pictures.

 I am not a racing fan; Dale Earnhardt Jr is the only race car driver I can name, unless his father happened to be a race car driver, in which case I can name two.
 But I still appreciated being able to visit such a famous arena.
 It’s like the Colosseum only with more motor oil and slightly less death.